 In this Article

-Scrollable content refers to content on a webpage that is too large to fit in its given area, resulting in the appearance of scroll bars to navigate the content.
+Scrollable regions are areas on a webpage where the content is too large to fit in its given area, resulting in the appearance of scroll bars (horizontal and/or vertical) to navigate the content.

-Keyboard access refers to a situation when a user is only using a keyboard to access and navigate your site.
+Keyboard access refers to the situation when a user is only using a keyboard to access and navigate your site.

-In other words, as users tab through the content on your page, they must be able to either focus directly on the scrollable region or on a static text element within it.
+As users tab through the content on your page, they must be able to either focus directly on the scrollable region on the page or a static text element within it.

 Keyboard navigation should continue smoothly when the focus moves to an element within a scrollable area.